Albatross: An optimistic consensus algorithm: Protocol Upgrades

-Of course, the network could halt if the fraction of malicious validators \textit{post-upgrade} is larger than $\frac{1}{3}$ of the validator set.
-If we require the fraction of malicious validators to be smaller than $\frac{1}{3}$ after the upgrade, what is the maximum fraction of malicious validators that we can have before the upgrade?
+This new protocol requires validators to signal their intention to support the upgrade on-chain.
+Besides stopping the blockchain from halting by deactivating non-upgraded validators, it also limits the proportion of malicious validators after an adopted upgrade through a \emph{supporting threshold} $t$.

-Let us imagine that an upgrade is only attempted if at least a fraction $t$ of the validator set publicly supports it.
-Furthermore we will assume that all of the malicious validators support the upgrade.
-Since we require that exactly $\frac{1}{3}$ of the validator set \textit{post-upgrade} is malicious, then we can divide the \textit{pre-upgrade} validator set in three fractions:
+Since we require the proportion of malicious validators' stake to be smaller than $\frac{1}{4}$ after the upgrade (see \autoref{assumption:stake}), we can now determine the maximum fraction of malicious validators we can have before the upgrade.